-Interestingly, however, if you have Hashimoto’s (which is approximately 90% of the people with hypothyroidism) iodine can create even more havoc in the body; it’s like adding fuel to the fire.
-Most integrative doctors who have a good understanding of thyroid conditions have split opinions on this topic, but the majority lean towards the “no iodine with Hashimoto’s” approach.
+Interestingly, however, if you have Hashimoto’s (which is approximately 90% of the people with hypothyroidism), iodine can create even more havoc in the body; it’s like adding fuel to the fire.
+Integrative doctors are split in their opinions on this topic, but the majority lean towards the “no iodine with Hashimoto’s” approach.
 In my own practice, I’ve worked with many women who were put on iodine supplements (including kelp pills) which resulted in their TPO antibodies shooting up and them feeling worse.
 I do not recommend iodine for thyroid problems in women with Hasimoto’s.

 You can find many medical studies that support this approach.

 Without a doubt, we need iodine to function properly.
 In fact, the breast tissue has the highest concentration of iodine, and it’s important for us not to be deficient in iodine if we are to maintain good breast health.
 In my approach, I recommend for clients to first bring down the TPO antibodies to under 100.
 (You can read about how to do it with a proper thyroid problems diet here.)
 Only then should clients bring up their daily dose of iodine through supplements or food like kelp and seafood.